 The recently declassified NSA history, American Cryptology During the Cold War 1945-1989 gives many insights into the difficulties of running compartmentation systems while maintaining operational effectiveness.
-Volume 2, p 275ff, describes the origins of the modern classification system during WW2.
+Volume 2, p 275ff, gives another account of the origins of the modern classification system.
 There is also a fascinating piece by Daniel Ellsberg on his experience in dealing with classified data in the Nixon administration: once people get high-level clearances they typically ignore the opinions of uncleared people for a while, asking themselves "would he be saying this if he had access to the stuff the President and I have access to?"
 It typically takes an official three years to realise how foolish this is – and many of a President's staff don't last much longer than that.

 The UK government used to keep its rules for handling classified data classified.
 After a scandal in which Her Majesty's Revenue and Customs lost 25 million people's records, and it turned out that people who should have read and understood the Manual of Protective Security weren't allowed to, this changed: you can now download and read the HMG Security Policy Framework.
 There is also a leaked copy of the Defence Manual of Security which gives the full monty.

 Chapter 9: A recent Judgment of the European Court of Human Rights found against Finland for not providing sufficient compartmentation in its medical record systems to protect the privacy of hospital staff against the curiosity of colleages.
 This may have significant implications for public-sector systems: see our report, Database State.
 See also our Nuffield report on what happens to health privacy in a world of cloud-based medical records and pervasive genomics.